Daylesford Abbey: Norbertines in Philadelphia

 In 1934, following the success of Archmere Academy in Delaware, the Norbertines were asked to open an archdiocesan high school for boys in South Philadelphia.
-Originally called, "Southeast Catholic High School", the name was later changed to Bishop Neumann High School, then later still to Saint John Neumann High School.
+Originally called Southeast Catholic High School, the name was later changed to Bishop Neumann High School, then later still to Saint John Neumann High School, and most recently to Saints John Neumann and Maria Goretti High School Home.

 Many young men from the two schools wanted to become Norbertines.
-In 1954 at the Cassatt Estate at Daylesford, near Philadelphia, anew priory (with a seminary program) was established.
+In 1954 at the Cassatt Estate at Daylesford, near Philadelphia, a new priory (with a seminary program) was established.

 In 1956 the priory built Saint Norbert Parish in Paoli, PA.
 In 1963, the Community moved from the Cassatt Estate to Pinebrook, its present site, an 88 acre farm in Paoli.
 The Abbey Church and Residence buildings were completed in 1966.
 The church was blessed on August 15, 1967 and dedicated to Our Lady of the Assumption.

 Liturgy & Architecture

 The Norbertine Order is known for the solemnity of its liturgies, reflecting Norbert's devotion to the Eucharist.
 Members of the community wear the Order's traditional white habit in Church.
 The Community chants the daily office from its own liturgical books in English each day, with Marian hymns chanted in Latin.

-The Abbey is well known for the chanting of the hours and the beauty of its modern, yet classically oriented Church.